Iris910531/SAS_course/README.md

 README.md # This file.
 data/ # Folder containing the dataset(s).
-code/ # Folder containing SAS code files. report/ # Folder containing the project report in .docx format.
+code/ # Folder containing SAS code files. report/ # Folder containing the project report in .docx format and .pdf format.

 ## How to Use